-Knowing prices and demand in certain neighbourhoods enables the buyer to find undervalued properties and sell or rent them at a higher price, earning attractive yield.
-However, usually rental property yields pleasant 6% yearly return excluding costs and taxes, but if the investor decides to leverage the property, he can increase his returns even higher with multiple purchases.
+Knowing prices and demand in certain neighborhoods enables the buyer to find undervalued properties and sell or rent them at a higher price, earning attractive yield.
+However, usually, rental property yields a pleasant 6% yearly return excluding costs and taxes, but if the investor decides to leverage the property, he can increase his returns even higher with multiple purchases.
 It’s clear that owning rental property is a hands-on activity and requires much time, but the owner can always use a property management company to take care of tenants (these services will reduce yearly returns by 1-1.5%).

 - Time-consuming tenants

 If an owner chooses to earn higher returns and deal with the tenants by oneself, it will not be an easy process.
 Besides doing simple tasks as paying utilities or installing cable TV and the internet, some tasks as doing renovations can become a full-time job.
 Naturally, upkeep and renovation costs are also high, so it’s safe to assume that on average it will cost another 1-1.5% from the yearly return.
 Above all, owning a rental property is not a liquid investment, if the owner is lucky he can expect at least a few months to sell the property and finalize the deal.

 What It Takes to Get Started: Having a computer or a smartphone with an internet connection and bank account with just as little as 50 Euros.

 - Low capital requirements